Human Rights Advocate Examines Death Penalty's Future in UGA Lecture

 Bright has testified to committees of both the U.S. Senate and House of Representatives as well as to legislative committees in Georgia, Connecticut and Texas.
 He has received numerous awards for his work, including the American Bar Association's Thurgood Marshall Award; theKutak-Dodds Prize, presented by the National Legal Aid & Defender Association for "extraordinary vision and inspiring leadership in the struggle against capital punishment"; and the ACLU's Roger Baldwin Medal of Honor for "extraordinary contributions to civil liberties in the United States."

 Bright earned both his undergraduate and law degrees from the University of Kentucky.

 Bright, Stephen, "Human Rights Advocate Examines Death Penalty's Future in UGA Lecture" (2000).
 Other Lectures and Presentations.
-Paper 69.
+69.